Published market hub · 2026-04

 Top questions this page should answer

-Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with Kansas City, MO Southside and only pursue deals that clear conservative DSCR screens.
+Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with Country Club Plaza/Ward Parkway area proxy and only pursue deals that still clear conservative DSCR math.

 What rough monthly payment boundary does the public quick screen imply?